alegnani/verifactory/README.md

 ## Installation

+The latest version of the program can be found [here](https://github.com/alegnani/factorio_verify/releases) for both Windows and Linux.
+This option ships factorio_verify bundled with z3.

+### Building from source

 The program requires the z3 solver to be installed on the system.
 Clone the project and build it using `cargo build --release`.
 This will take a while!
 Then run with `cargo run --release`.
-(Only tested on Linux)

-In future an executable will be provided bundling Factorio Verify and z3 for easier installation.

 ## Contributing